aws-samples/amazon-sagemaker-from-idea-to-production/sagemaker-project-templates-roles.md

 The SageMaker domain creates the required roles automatically.

-If you have a SageMaker domain in your account, follow [Shut Down and Update SageMaker Studio and Studio Apps](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-tasks-update.html) instructions to update the domain.
+If you already have a SageMaker domain in your account, follow [Shut Down and Update SageMaker Studio and Studio Apps](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-tasks-update.html) instructions to update the domain.
 You must shutdown both JupyterServer and KernelGateway apps.
 After you shutdown all apps, go to Amazon SageMaker **Control Panel**, choose **Configure app** on the **App** card.
-Maker sure all options enabled on on the **SageMaker Projects and JumpStart** pane.
+Make sure all options enabled on on the **SageMaker Projects and JumpStart** pane.
 Click through all **Next** in configuration panes and choose **Submit**.
 This will update the domain and create all needed project roles automatically.

 ### Option 2 - use CloudFormation template
 Deploy the provided CloudFormation template [`cfn-templates/sagemaker-project-templates-roles.yaml`](cfn-templates/sagemaker-project-templates-roles.yaml).
 Run the following command in the command terminal from the project repository directory: